Make Your Next Trip Extraordinary

 Instagram Moment

-Sitting on the outdoor cliffside terrace at the 11-room Birkenhead House hotel, overlooking Walker Bay as the southern right whales breach just yards from shore.
+Sitting on the cliffside terrace at the 11-room Birkenhead House hotel, overlooking Walker Bay as the southern right whales breach just yards from shore.
 The stunning combination of the property, the bay, the gulls, the beach, and the whales are a vision that will remain with you forever—with or without a photograph.

 Reviews